pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 #### General

-I don't know the design considerations for classic navigation logic but one constraint was that navigation overall was limited to a single NHDPlus VPU to conserve computing resources.
+I don't know the design considerations for classic navigation logic but one constraint was that dynamic navigation was limited to a single NHDPlus VPU to conserve computing resources.
+Cross-vpu navigation was then precached in static tables and integrated in a post navigation step.
 So the logic to span VPU outputs is a complicating factor that the other logic branches simply do not need to address.

-Secondly the overall approach is what I often term a "gulp and prune" logic whereby a very large superset of the data is marshalled in a temporary table and then logic committed against that recordset.
+Secondly the overall approach is what I often term a "gulp, mark and prune" logic whereby a very large superset of the data is marshalled in a temporary table and then logic committed against that recordset.
 It can make the code hard to follow as recordset selectors are adjusted before a final pruning.
 If my explanations are lacking please enter an issue to prod me to better explain things.

 #### Upstream Mainline